ALTER TABLE operation for an

 NONE) that is not compatible with the particular type of DDL operation.

-If a timeout occurs while waiting to get an exclusive lock on the table, which is needed briefly during the initial and final phases of the DDL operation.
+If a timeout occurs while waiting to get an exclusive lock on the table, which may be needed briefly during the initial and final phases of the DDL operation.

-tmpdirfile system runs out of disk space, while MySQL writes temporary sort files on disk during index creation.
+innodb_tmpdirfile system runs out of disk space, while MySQL writes temporary sort files on disk during index creation.
+For more information, see Section B.5.3.5, “Where MySQL Stores Temporary Files”.

 ALTER TABLEtakes so long, and concurrent DML modifies the table so much, that the size of the temporary online log exceeds the value of the